algorithmiaio/sample-apps/algo-dev-demo/arima-r-demo/README.md

 Fork this repository so you have access to the code and data files.
 While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/r/#create-an-algorithm) and cloned your repository.

+Alternatively you can simply download the repository as a .zip and get the data and code.

 ## Upload Your Data To Data Collections

 In this demo, we are going to host our data on the Algorithmia platform in [Data Collections](https://algorithmia.com/developers/data/hosted/).